 Vienna enjoys a pleasant climate where the summers are warm and dry, the winters crisp and cold.
 The huge mountain ranges to the west and the absence of a coastline are the biggest climatic influences on the city.

 Get an overview of the monthly weather to help plan which clothes to pack for a trip and decide when is the best time to visit Vienna.
-If you come in deep midwinter, pack snowshoes, thick socks and a portable heater (just kidding).
+If you come in deep midwinter, pack emergency flares, thick socks and a portable heater (just kidding).

 Oh, and if you’re visiting at the end of December, you probably want the answer to this question: does it snow at Christmas?
 (Spoiler: probably not.)